 This is one of the most frequently asked questions.
-There are a number of factors which determine the size of the group and ultimately it is the demand for the destination.
-As a rule of thumb many of our premiere destinations depart with two full motor coaches, with up to 50 individuals on each bus.
+There are a number of factors that determine the size of the group and ultimately it is the demand for the destination.
+As a rule of thumb, many of our premier destinations depart with two full motor coaches, with up to 50 individuals on each bus.
 While some of our more other tours average around 45 passengers.
-If we have multiple busses traveling for one tour they are often ran as separate groups and sometimes will sometimes stay at different hotels or eat at different restaurants.
+If we have multiple busses traveling for one tour they are often running as separate groups and sometimes will sometimes stay at different hotels or eat at different restaurants.

 Is there much walking on your tours?